chrisknox97/stock-analysis/README.md

 ### 4) ‘For’ Loop Output

-Finally, I created a ‘for’ loop that ran through all four of my arrays, ``tickers``, ``tickerVolumes``, ``tickerStartingPrices``, and ``tickerEndingPrices``, and output them to ‘Ticker’, ‘Total Daily Volume and ‘Return’ respectively.
-Since That header row was placed in the third row, I knew these values needed to start at the fourth row, descending downward until all loops were completed.
+Finally, I created a ``for`` loop that ran through all four of my arrays, ``tickers``, ``tickerVolumes``, ``tickerStartingPrices``, and ``tickerEndingPrices``, and output them to ‘Ticker’, ‘Total Daily Volume and ‘Return’ respectively.
+Since that header row was placed in the third row, I knew these values needed to start at the fourth row, descending downward until all loops were completed.
 The resulting script is as follows:

     Worksheets("All Stocks Analysis").Activate